Data Science

 Theme Courses

 Students interested in this co-major must prepare a brief proposal for their theme courses in conjunction with their academic adviser and then submit it to the Data Science Coordinating Committee for approval.
-The courses should be focused around a data science-related theme of their own design (e.g., visualization, ethics, communication) and not a broad discipline, and that theme should be one that allows the possibility of data science-related activities, either within the courses themselves or in the student’s future career or further education.
+The courses should be focused on a data science-related theme of their own design (e.g., visualization, ethics, communication) and not a broad discipline, and that theme should be one that allows the possibility of data science-related activities, either within the courses themselves or in the student’s future career or further education.
 The proposal should include a list of at least six potential courses that fit their proposed theme.
-At least two courses must be in arts & humanities, and students may select at most two 100-level courses.
+At least two theme courses taken for the co-major must be in arts & humanities, and students may select at most two 100-level courses.
 If the chosen ethics course for statistics/mathematics majors requires a 100-level prerequisite, the student may select at most three 100-level theme courses.
-No more than one theme course may be in ANOP/CSCI/MATH.
-A list of sample theme courses is available from the Data Science Coordinating Committee.
+No more than one theme course may be in ANOP/CSCI/MATH/STAT.

 Students earning a B.A. in Data Science will: